 The Cricut LightGrip Mat is the go-to mat for many people.
 Cricut recommends you cut the lightest materials on it—for example, copy paper (printer paper), thin cardstock, vellum, construction paper, and vinyl on the blue LightGrip mat.
 I personally find that these materials cut well on this mat only when the mat is pretty new, however.
-But, when you just need to cut that vellum, a sticky blue LightGrip mat is definitely the way to go.
+But, when you need to cut vellum, a sticky blue LightGrip mat is definitely the way to go.

 The Green StandardGrip Mat

 The Cricut StandardGrip Mat is my personal go-to mat for most of my projects.
 I have three times as many green StandardGrip mats as any other color in my craft room!
 I like it best because it remains the stickiest (without being too sticky) for the longest duration.
-Cricut recommend you cut medium-weight materials on it, such as cardstock, pattern paper, washi paper, and vinyl (self-adhesive, iron-on/HTV, and window cling).
+Cricut recommends you cut medium-weight materials on it, such as cardstock, pattern paper, washi paper, and vinyl (self-adhesive, iron-on/HTV, and window cling).
 I also use it for bonded fabric (in my Cricut Explore Air).
 I sometimes use an older StandardGrip mat when I cut felt or fleece on my Cricut Maker simply because those materials leave a lot of residue and the green StandardGrip mats are less expensive to replace than the pink FabricGrip mats.
 In most cases, I would tell you to use this green StandardGrip mat.

 The Purple StrongGrip Mat

-I believe the Cricut StrongGrip Mat is the least-used mat of the four.
-When they strong, they mean STRONG.
+I believe the Cricut StrongGrip Mat is the least used mat of the four.
+When they say strong, they mean STRONG.
 This adhesive’s grip is crazy.
-And if you use it for material that isn’t equally strong, it will tear or otherwise destroy it.
+And if you use it for material that isn’t equally strong it will tear or otherwise destroy it.
 Cricut recommends you use the StrongGrip mat for heavyweight materials such as thick cardstock, glitter cardstock, magnet sheets, chipboard, posterboard, aluminum foil, craft foam, balsa wood, and fabric with stiffener.
 I cut all my cardstock on the green StandardGrip mat, not this StrongGrip mat.
 What I use the purple StrongGrip mat for is really thick materials, like cardboard, Kraft board, and leather.

 The Pink FabricGrip Mat

-The pink Cricut FabricGrip mat is the newest member of the mat family, having come out when the Cricut Maker debuted.
+The pink Cricut FabricGrip mat is the newest member of the mat family having come out when the Cricut Maker debuted.
 Use the pink mat for fabric and crepe paper.
-The FabricGrip mat is a bit thicker and stronger than the other mats, but isn’t sticky—it’s intended to just keep the fabric in place as the rotary blade or bonded fabric blade travels over it.
+The FabricGrip mat is a bit thicker and stronger than the other mats, but isn’t as sticky—it’s intended to just keep the fabric in place as the rotary blade or bonded fabric blade travels over it.
 The rotary blade doesn’t drag on the material the same way the standard fine point blade does.
-It’s preferable that the FabricMat be less sticky so when you remove your fabric, you don’t leave too many fibers and threads behind.
+It’s preferable that the FabricGrip mat be less sticky so when you remove your fabric, you don’t leave too many fibers and threads behind.
 You can also use this mat with bonded fabric and the bonded fabric blade, too.
 This mat is the trickiest to keep clean, however!

 Ok, so how do you keep the Cricut Cutting Mats Clean?